johnlspouge/2024-05-27_single_skeleton_renewal/README.md

 <br> Simulates realizations of the generations in the single-skeleton renewal for an SEIR model where E and I are gamma-distributed.
 2. Durations/run_ui_durations.py :
 <br> Simulates realizations of the durations of the single-skeleton renewal for an SEIR model where E and I are gamma-distributed.
+3. Fecundity/run_fecundity_negative_binomial.py :
+<br> In a Galton-Watson process with negative binomial offspring distribution, computes for an extinct lineage: the mean number of offspring, extinction probability, and the partial derivatives of the extinction probability with respect to the negative binomial parameters.

+**Data/**

 **Input Files for Executable/Generations/run_ui_generations.py**